pwin/owlready2/doc/class.rst

    ...         pass

-The 'iri' attribute of the Class can be used to obtain the full IRI of the class.
+The .iri attribute of the Class can be used to obtain the full IRI of the class.

 ::

    >>> print(Drug.iri)
    http://test.org/onto.owl#Drug

-'name' and 'iri' attributes are writable and can be modified (this allows to change the IRI of an entity, which is sometimes called "refactoring").
+.name and .iri attributes are writable and can be modified (this allows to change the IRI of an entity, which is sometimes called "refactoring").